 Having been accused of owning a hijacked e-mail account before, I know how reputation-damaging it is.
-It turned out a worm had found my e-mail address at a previous employer and was spoofing messages with that address–the address had ceased to exist years before the incident–but I still had to investigate, and then do damage control.
+It turned out the Klez worm had found my e-mail address at a previous employer and was spoofing messages with that address.
+The address had ceased to exist years before the incident, but I still had to investigate, and then do damage control.

 Trust me, copying and pasting links before clicking on them is a lot easier than that.